turingschool/lesson_plans/ruby_02-web_applications_with_ruby/models_databases_relationships.markdown

 # Models, Databases, and Relationships

-* [Here](https://gist.github.com/Carmer/bdaa5be2509cabfffe8693c6d51d5096) is your gistfor this class.
+* [Here](https://gist.github.com/Carmer/bdaa5be2509cabfffe8693c6d51d5096) is your gist for this class.
 Please fork it and answer the questions by the end of the lesson.

 ## Goals